ETAAcademy/ETAAcademy-ZK-Meme/59_Pianist.md

 # Pianist: Distributed SNARKs Overcoming the Bottlenecks of Proof Generation

 Distributed SNARK technology speeds up zero-knowledge proofs by enabling collaborative proving across multiple machines, with approaches falling into two categories **Privacy-preserving**(outsourcing computation to multiple servers) and **Computation-accelerating**(using many machines in parallel).
-Recent systems like deVirgo, HyperPianist, Cirrus, Pianist, and Hekaton use **distributed PIOP + distributed PCS**.
+Recent systems like deVirgo, Cirrus, Pianist, and Hekaton use **distributed PIOP + distributed PCS**.
 Among these, **Pianist** stands out with constant proof size, communication and verification complexity，and efficiently handles large-scale tasks for blockchain applications like zkRollup and zkEVM by integrating with Libra.

 Pianist combines a bivariate Plonk constraint system with distributed KZG polynomial commitment, introducing the Robust Collaborative Proving System (RCPS) to verify individual machine contributions.
 Its main limitation is the 10× overhead when converting R1CS circuits, which has prompted research into more efficient R1CS-native distributed SNARK designs, exploring enhanced **inner product arguments**, new **batchable bivariate KZG commitment variants**, and **lookup arguments for non-fixed tables** combined with **efficient preprocessing methods**.